Employer Payroll Tax

 Employees with less than 5 years of continuous service are entitled to 3 months of paid sick leave.
 Those with over 5 years of service receive 6 months of paid sick leave.
 Leave is doubled for those with dependents.

-Maternity leave is a total of 90 days.
-45 days before birth and 45 days post birth is how leave is typically divided, but not required.
-However, at least 30 days must be taken before birth.
+Maternity leave is a total of 90 days and is typically split between 45 days before birth and 45 days post-birth, but not required.
+At least 30 days must be taken before birth.

 Marriage Leave: 10 days